Radala: Kandyan Kingdom

 The offspring of Kandyan Kings from concubines of non-royal blood of the harem known as Yakadadoli received appointments in court and in the provinces.
-The status disparity between royalty and the Radalas was small and the Radalas only had to call themselves 'serviles' (gettás) in the presence of the king and prostrated only at ritual ceremonies to demonstrate their lower status vis a vis the king.
 This practice continued into the British period and was abhorred as a degrading form of ancient tyranny and abolished by the British in 1818 under the proclamation of 12 November 1818, by Governor Robert Brownrigg.
-Apart from having to continuously dress in full in the presence of the King, the Radalas didn't have to rise from their seats like other commoners when the king's dirty linen was taken past them (A Historical Relation of Ceylon, Robert Knox, Part II, Chapter2).
+Apart from having to continuously dress in full in the presence of the King, the Radalas did not have to rise from their seats like other commoners when the king's dirty linen was taken past them.
 They were permitted to use their own ancestral and military insignia, swords, umbrellas, and jewellery and wear shoes.
 Some Chiefs were merely personal attendants of the King.
 The Diyawadana Nilame was the King's personal valet responsible for bathing and dressing of the King.